OAuth Flow

 Quick Validation

-Validate your setup before go-live:
+Validate your setup before go-live and after each redirect URI change:

 GET https://loginsign.com/api/oauth/healthcheck?